Aboubekrine-MS/PowerBI-Project/README.md

 ## 🛠 Key Features

 - Multiple data sources integrated and cleaned with **Power Query**
-- Star schema data model using **DAX** for KPIs, time intelligence, and dynamic insights
+- Constellation schema data model using **DAX** for KPIs, time intelligence, and dynamic insights
 - Interactive dashboards with:
   - Slicers and filters
   - Bookmarks and navigation panels